stefanjudis/cushion-cli/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
+- 0.4.2 - safety fix at each level for catching exceptions

 - 0.4.1 - npm dependency fix

 - 0.4.0 - npm update check